INTRODUCTION (AND WARNING!)

 However, as our system improves, our personal priorities come into focus and the choices slowly narrow over time.
 Then the shrinking "degree" of potential improvement becomes, along with the increasing cost, the limiting factors effecting our never ending desire to "move up".
 How does one deal with the inevitability of "hitting the wall"; both technologically and financially?
 There is no one answer for everybody, but here is my own method, evolved over decades of constant upgrading, which successfully combines an unlimited quest with a limited and unpredictable budget.

 I always "Go all the way" with what I have, thus creating my personal "Reference", and then try to improve on that standard.
 To "go all the way" means modifying your existing (reference) component as far as you reasonably can.
-This is what I've done with both the Jadis JP-80* preamplifier and the Golden Tube 300B* power amplifiers.
+This is what I've done with the Jadis JP-80* phono stage.

 Let me be more step-by-step specific;

 Once I found the electronics that I really liked ("stock"), I continually improved them with modifications.
-All during this time, now 16 years* with the Jadis and 9 years* with the Golden Tube, I've compared them to various "competitors", with almost all of them "stock", meaning the competitors were NOT modified in ANY way, let alone "all the way", like my two references.
+All during this time, now 25 years* with the Jadis, I've compared it to various "competitors", with almost all of them "stock", meaning the competitors were NOT modified in ANY way, let alone "all the way", like my reference.
 Though this would appear to be (and is!) blatantly "unfair" to the challengers (like using steroids**), I made this decision (to cheat) for a very specific reason;

 By definition, only a component that is fundamentally superior (by its basic design and/or execution) can improve on the performance of my "artificially enhanced" reference component.
 Once this (highly desirable) event occurs, I'm in the highest state of ecstasy as an audiophile; I will have found a new reference that will eventually, and inevitably, be FAR superior to my former reference.
 Why, when and how to get to that "far"?
 When the new reference itself* is modified "all the way".

-*Personal History- The stock Jadis JP-80 had proved to be superior to my previous reference, the highly modified MFA Luminescence, while the (almost) stock Golden Tube 300B had proved to be superior to my previous reference, the highly modified Jadis JA-80.
+*Personal History- The stock Jadis JP-80 had proved to be superior to my previous reference, the highly modified MFA Luminescence.

 **Crude Analogy- This is like a team owner trading his "juiced" star player only after finding a replacement who was superior in ability even without the use of any "enhancements".